Welcome to Parkland!

 The Parkland Library is located at the Municipal Complex at 6620 University Drive.
 Parkland residents are encouraged to contact (954) 757-4200 to obtain library cards and Parkland Homeowners Stickers ($5 each), and to register for its programs and events.
 Check the City’s website for programs and events.
 The hours of operation are 10:00 am to 7:30 pm, Monday-Thursday and 10:00 am to 5:00 pm, Friday and Saturday.

 Parkland Parks and Recreation

-Parkland Parks and Recreation offices are located within Pine Trails Park at 10561 Trails End, inside the community center.
+Parkland Parks and Recreation offices are located within Pine Trails Park at 10561 Trails End, inside the Parkland Recreation and Enrichment Center (P-REC).
 Summer camp, winter break, year-round, and senior programs information and applications are available by calling (954) 757-4105, or by visiting the Parks and Recreation website.
 Pavilion registrations are available to Parkland residents only, and availability inquiries and reservations must be made by contacting the Parks and Recreation Administrative Assistant at (954) 757-4105.
-Field facilities reservations must be made by contacting the Parks and Recreation Director at (954) 757-4104.
-For information on concerts, shows, farmers’ market, and other City related events, contact the Special Events Coordinator at (954) 757-4120 or by visiting the Parks and Recreation website.
+Field facilities reservations must be made by contacting the Parks and Recreation Athletics Manager at (954) 757-4104.
+For information on concerts, shows, farmers’ market, and other City related events, contact the Special Events Coordinator at (954) 757-4107 or by visiting the Parks and Recreation website.

 Parkland children attend the following public schools: Riverglades, Heron Heights, and Park Trails Elementary Schools (K-5); Westglades Middle School (6-8); and Marjory Stoneman Douglas High School (9-12).
 In addition, there are two private schools located in the City - Mary Help of Christian and Kol Tikvah preschool.